aesthetic-suite/framework/docs/integrations/react.md

 React supports global [Right-to-Left](../rtl.md) out of the box, but also supports the ability to provide a new direction for a target component tree using the `DirectionProvider`.
-The required direction can be defined using the `dir` prop.
+The required direction can be explicitly defined using the `dir` prop.

 ```tsx
 import { DirectionProvider } from 'aesthetic-react';